flavorly/vanilla-components/docs/src/components/datatables/index.md

 | `filters`          | Array of Filters Available | `Array`   |

-# Caveats

-- When using GET on fetch..
+## Caveats & Bugs :bug:

+- When using method GET to fetch items, we are unable to send filters in a proper way, for the time being please use post
+- Overriding certain slots can still cause issues, please kindly double-check has the library lacks of tests.